JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **The movie "Chicken Run" made in 2,000 had the most plasticine used in an animated movie.
-They used 2,380 kg of plasticine for the movie**.
+And here is a just a random fact -  **The longest acceptance speech in the history of the Oscars was by Greer Garson in 1942.
+She received an Oscar for Best Actress for the movie Mrs. Miniver, and her speech was five minutes and 30 seconds long**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)